gowthaman-hash/LinkedListOddEvenRearrange/README.md

 # LinkedListOddEvenRearrange
-By oreserving insertion order, this algorithm will rearrange odd then even numbers(values).
+By preserving insertion order, this algorithm will rearrange odd first then even numbers(values).